BIGJRA/BIGJRA.github.io/rejuv.md

 Do you have concerns/suggestions/etc?
 Message me on Discord with BIGJRA#3883 or use the forum thread for discussion.
-If you want to contribute pull requests to the site yourself: message me on Discord.
+If you want to contribute pull requests to the site yourself, message me on Discord.

 Use CTRL + F to find a specific section.
 I also oriented this guide as such that CTRL + F will work for T.M.
 Names, certain items, Zygarde